Assessing Psychosocial Impact of Long-term Exposure to Microaggressions among Graduate Students

 For people of color in particular microaggressions are a fact of everyday life.
-Despite so, it is never easy to shrug off, the experience has been compared to a thousand paper cuts, each insult lingering and nagging.
+Despite this, it is never easy to shrug off; the experience has been compared to a thousand paper cuts, each insult lingering and nagging.

 Larry Ortiz (PI)